 There will always be challenges associated with the potential extractive character of research, especially when projects are implemented in the Global South by researchers, institutions and funders from the Global North (Clark-Kazak 2021; Okyere, this volume; Quirk, Bunting, and Kiconco, this volume; van den Berg 2020).
-All too often, researchers come in with pre-defined research projects, collect data, and disappear without further communicating their research or generating “knowledge which has value to the communities from which it came” (Bunting and Quirk 2020, 9).
+All too often, researchers enter the research site with pre-defined projects, collect data, and disappear without further communicating their findings or generating “knowledge which has value to the communities from which it came” (Bunting and Quirk 2020, 9).

-So how do we act given the unpredictability of many methodological and ethical issues encountered before, during and after fieldwork, which become even more complicated in (post-)conflict settings?
-Notwithstanding any number of guidelines and ‘best practice’ models, ”the bad news is that there are no definitive rules or universal principles that can tell you precisely what to do in every situation or relationship you may encounter, other than the vague and generic “do no harm” (Ellis 2007, 5).
-Consequently, researchers need to reflect upon the potential harm and benefits at every stage of the research process and be ready to adapt in an ethical, moral and responsive way to unforeseen circumstances (Lahman et al. 2011).
+So how do we act given the unpredictability of the many methodological and ethical issues encountered before, during, and after fieldwork—which can be even more complicated in (post-)conflict settings?
+Notwithstanding any number of guidelines and ‘best practice’ models, ”the bad news is that there are no definitive rules or universal principles that can tell you precisely what to do in every situation or relationship you may encounter, other than the vague and generic ‘do no harm” (Ellis 2007, 5).
+Researchers consequently need to reflect on the potential harm and benefits at every stage of the research process and be ready to adapt in ethical, moral and responsive ways to unforeseen circumstances (Lahman et al. 2011).

-Choices and decisions are continuously made by the research team and responded to by the participants and their environment.
+Choices and decisions are continuously made by research teams and responded to by participants and their environments.
 Often, however, these choices and decisions are not openly shared in research publications, that is, “ethics and methods are usually addressed in relative brief and frequently perfunctory terms (assuming they are explicitly addressed at all), which reflects their status as a prelude to the main event” (Quirk, Bunting, and Kiconco, this volume).
-This lack of description and reflection, however, limits the scrutiny and evaluation of research projects by all parties involved or engaging with the research, such as participants, research brokers, other scholars, CBOs/NGOs, funders and persons reading the publications.
-In this chapter, I want to plead for more transparency at all stages of the research process; to be open about data collection, methods, analysis and interpretation as to enable the persons involved in the research and various audiences to ”scrutinize your work and the evidence used to support your findings and conclusions” (Yin 2011, 19).
-Such an open reflection can also support future researchers in anticipating for similar ethical and methodological challenges (Clark-Kazak 2021).
-To illustrate the value of transparency, I shall be exploring some “ethically important moments and themes”, which constitute the “difficult, often subtle, and usually unpredictable situations that arise in the practice of doing research” (Guillemin and Gillam 2004, 262), including several opportunities, challenges, choices and decisions resulting out of a relational and reflexive ethical stance in setting up, executing and phasing out the research project with mothers and fathers who became parents in forced captivity.
+This lack of description and reflection limits the scrutiny and evaluation of research projects by all the parties involved or engaged in the research, such as participants, research brokers, other scholars, CBOs/NGOs, funders and persons reading the publications.
+In this chapter, I want to plead for more transparency at all stages of the research process; openness about data collection, methods, analysis and interpretation to enable the persons involved in the research and various audiences to ”scrutinize your work and the evidence used to support your findings and conclusions” (Yin 2011, 19).
+Such open reflection can also support future researchers in anticipating similar ethical and methodological challenges (Clark-Kazak 2021).
+To illustrate the value of transparency, I shall be exploring some “ethically important moments and themes”, which constitute the “difficult, often subtle, and usually unpredictable situations that arise in the practice of doing research” (Guillemin and Gillam 2004, 262), including several opportunities, challenges, choices and decisions resulting out of a relational and reflexive ethical stance in setting up, implementing and phasing out a research project with mothers and fathers who became parents in forced captivity.

 Research and positionality